$42.31-$52.41 hourly / $7,332.88-$9,084.14 monthly / $87,994.56-$109,009.68 annual

 B. A valid license to practice as a Certified Public Accountant in California.

 Two years of full-time, paid, professional-level accounting experience.
-One year of the required experience must have been in a supervisory or lead capacity.
-A successfully completed college-level course in supervision or management may substitute for the required one year of experience in a supervisory or lead capacity.
+One year of the required experience must have been in a lead or supervisory capacity.
+A successfully completed college-level course in supervision or management may substitute for the required one year of experience in a lead or supervisory capacity.
 Experience in governmental accounting is desirable.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.